Soyam0304/RAG_APP/README.md

 🔹 Support for multiple PDFs – Interact with multiple documents at once.
 🔹 Better text chunking – Improve search accuracy.
 🔹 Advanced UI – Add more features like document summaries.
+📜 License
+This project is open-source under the MIT License.
+Feel free to modify and contribute!